Particle physics facing a pandemic: Annual statistics using INSPIRE API

 For the long-term annual trend in publishing the INSPIRE API was used in the three different categories: particle phenomenology (hep-ph), theory (hep-th) and experiment (hep-ex), the latter being restricted to the ATLAS and CMS collaborations only, and the results were filtered by requiring a valid DOI number attached to each record in order to minimize bias due to the proliferation of proceedings.
 Specifically we are interested in the total number of papers on an annual basis and in the number of authors.

 For the interpretation of the data collected in this way, it is also important to identify scientific events with potential impact on the publishing behavior of the high-energy physics community, such as new discoveries, the schedule of LHC operations, or other important developments.
-For the categories we have analyzed potential events are listed in \tab{tbl:Events}.
+For the categories we have analyzed events with potential impact are listed in Table 1.